wylek/plex-music-import-ratings/README.md

 ## Install

-To install dependencies (PlexAPI, libpytunes), use the provided pyproject.toml file and [https://python-poetry.org/docs/](Poetry).
+To install dependencies (PlexAPI, libpytunes), use the provided pyproject.toml file and the [Poetry docs](https://python-poetry.org/docs/).

     poetry install